Tamara E. Jernigan: NASA career

 Jernigan has served as Deputy Chief of the Astronaut Office, assisting with the management of both military and civilian astronauts and support personnel and as Deputy for the Space Station program where she developed and advocated Astronaut Office positions on the design and operation of the International Space Station.
 She also represented NASA management on the U.S. negotiating team in Moscow during technical interchange meetings designed to resolve crew training, crew rotation, and operational issues.

 Jernigan retired from NASA in 2001 and currently serves as Deputy Principal Associate Director in the Weapons and Complex Integration (WCI) organization at Lawrence Livermore National Laboratory.

 Awards

 Jernigan is the recipient of the NASA Distinguished Service Medal and the NASA Outstanding Leadership Medal.

 Personal

 She currently resides in Pleasanton, California.
-She is married and has a child, Jeffrey Wisoff, with former astronaut Peter Wisoff.
-They both currently work at the Lawrence Livermore National Laboratory.
+She is married to former astronaut Peter Wisoff and has two children, Jeffrey Wisoff and Michael Wisoff.
+Both Peter and Jeffrey currently work at the Lawrence Livermore National Laboratory.